2026 Line Up

 Imani Jacqueline Brown

 Imani Jacqueline Brown is an artist, writer, and architectural researcher raised in New Orleans and based in London.
 Her work investigates extractivism across histories of settler colonialism, slavery, fossil fuel production, and climate change, using photography and film, archival research, legal theory, oral history, and counter-cartography.
 She is affiliated with Forensic Architecture, is a PhD candidate at Queen Mary University of London, and has taught in architecture contexts including the Royal College of Art.
 She holds an MA in Research Architecture from Goldsmiths and a BA from Columbia University.
-Photo credit: Justin Shiels
+Photo credit: Scott Eustis/Health Gulf

 Abi Daré